isaacnmm/pestpolicy-hugo2XX/content/posts/best-noise-cancelling-headphones-under-200/index.md

 ###  [1.
 Plantronics BackBeat PRO 2 Wireless Headphones - #1 Pick](https://www.amazon.com/dp/B01MY4P9EZ/?tag=p-policy-20)

 Plantronics Backbeat Pro 2 tops on sound quality (ambient noise isolation) at a slightly lower price compared to premium noise-canceling headphones such as the Bose QuietComfort 35.
-With active noise canceling, the [headphone](https://pestpolicy.com/best-noise-cancelling-headphones-under-100/) will reduce ambient sounds to the lowest possible. [](//www. amazon. com/dp/B01MY4P9EZ/? tag=p-policy-20)
+With active noise canceling, the [headphone](https://pestpolicy.com/best-noise-cancelling-headphones-under-100/)will reduce ambient sounds to the lowest possible. [](//www.amazon.com/dp/B01MY4P9EZ/?tag=p-policy-20)

 Ergonomically, the headphones have ear cups that can fold flat for additional comfort.
 If youll be using Bluetooth devices (such as PC, tablet, smartphone) for connection, the Plantronics Pro 2 has 100 meters of wireless ranges.
 Further, the headphone supports the low latency aptX-LL, and thus, with an appropriate transmitter dongle, you can seamlessly do gaming and watch movies.
 It has to balance for mid-tones in its powerful speakers.